-"Food Network" star Melissa d'Arabian credits a healthy diet and regular workouts for her age-defying good looks and bubbly, dynamic personality.
+"Food Network" star Melissa d'Arabian credits a healthy diet and regular workouts for her age-defying good looks.

-In an exclusive interview Jan.
-27, d'Arabian revealed how she juggles being a mom of four and her high-powered career, which includes starring on Food Network's "Ten Dollar Dinners" and the Cooking Channel's "Drop 5 Lbs. with Good Housekeeping."
+In an exclusive interview, d'Arabian revealed how she juggles being a mom of four and her high-powered career, which includes starring on Food Network's "Ten Dollar Dinners" and the Cooking Channel's "Drop 5 Lbs. with Good Housekeeping."

 D'Arabian said health and happiness starts with good nutrition.
 Growing up poor, Melissa learned first-hand the importance of eating well on a budget.